Major Changes in the Exchange Ranking

 Risk management is a crucial (and often obligatory) component of the investment lifecycle.
 One of the most useful risk assessment measures is known as Value at Risk (VaR), which has been used by financial professionals for decades to quantify portfolio risk.
 In cryptocurrency markets, risk management remains a complex and evolving area of study due to frequent changes in market structure, high volatility, and limited availability of historical data.

-Kaiko’s new VaR estimator is one of the first risk management tools designed for cryptocurrencies, leveraging a proprietary and thoroughly backtested methodology that accounts for the idiosyncrasies of crypto market structure.
+VaR is available with Kaiko's Portfolio Risk and Performance solution - one of the first risk management tools designed for cryptocurrencies, leveraging a proprietary and thoroughly backtested methodology that accounts for the idiosyncrasies of crypto market structure.
 In this article, we will review the background, methodology, and use cases for VaR, showing how cryptocurrency portfolio managers can better manage risk.

 What is VaR?